phyokota/Allez/README.md

 2. create .env.local and input the vite_supabase_url and vite_supabase_anon_key which are both located in supabase under the project
 3. supabaseClient.js to allow for the connection to supabase

+I also finally connected my github repo to the project.